thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 Thus, at equilibrium, P1 bets 100% of AA and 50% of QQ, and checks 50% of QQ.
 P2 calls 50% and folds 50%. $$EV_1 = 75$$ and $$EV_2 = 25$$.

-## Commentary on Key Concepts
+## Commentary on Key Concepts and Practical Implications

-We'll start by elaborating on the key concepts highlighted.
+We'll start by elaborating on the key concepts highlighted, then delve into their highly practical implications for your game.

 **Key Concept 3**